Light Bulb Methuselahs

 When we visited The Eternal Light in the 1990s it was glowing feebly in the otherwise gloomy and unlit Tower rotunda, upright, under a dusty glass dome, set into an impressive marble base.
 It didn't appear to have a filament, which meant that its light was produced by -- well, frankly, we didn't know.
 A sign nearby referred to it as a "highly exhausted bulb," which seemed true enough.
 Its energy appeared nearly spent.
 We were concerned.
 Would the final flicker of an eternal light signal the arrival of the End Times?

-Jack Stanley, who curates The Menlo Park Museum next door to the bulb, and who is the caretaker of the Tower, is not worried. "'The Eternal Light' is neither," he explained.
+Jack Stanley, who was then the curator of the Menlo Park Museum next door to the bulb (and the caretaker of the Tower), was not worried. "'The Eternal Light' is neither," he explained.
 "It's not eternal, and it's not a light bulb."

 When Stanley took over the place in 2003, his first priority was to close the tower.
 "Cement has a lifespan," he said.
 Although the tower was not in danger of collapsing like its predecessor, its outside panels were crumbling.
-Stanley estimates that it will take $3 to $4 million to fix up the place, so that visitors can again enter the rotunda to see -- a fraud.
+Stanley estimated that it would take $3 to $4 million to fix up the place (It was scheduled to reopen to the public in 2014), so that visitors can again enter the rotunda to see -- a fraud.
 A flim-flam.
 When Stanley opened the marble base of The Eternal Light, he discovered that the bulb was hollow, and connected to a tube.
 Behind a cardboard panel he found the source of the lamp's illumination: four automobile headlights, pointing up into it.

 When we visited ten years ago, the bulb was evidently down to its last headlight.